andyfitzsuse/andyfitz.github.io/guide.md

 So on occasion, I'll talk in a way that some find off-putting at first.
 When you reflect on the words chosen it might be appreciated that more detail was said than less.
 I'm always working on the balance between thoughtful words and comforting language.
 The more I learn how you react to me, the more I adjust my conversation style.
 So appologies for any early hiccups.

+#### Appearing esoteric

+Related to the above, If you don't understand what I'm saying,
+That's not deliberate and it's on me to communicate clearly.
+Speaking up when you're not following is something I'm very grateful for.

 ## What gains and loses my trust

 #### Sharing our blindspots builds trust
 I’m naturally a gap filler and a room-maker.
 If I can trust that you’re sharing your hardest problems with me, I’ll perform to my best to solve for them.
-If you clearly demonstrate a passion and talent for an area, I’ll be grateful for your contributions and make sure I’m amplifying or giving you autonomy.
+If you clearly demonstrate a passion and talent for an area, I’ll be grateful for your contributions and make sure I’m amplifying or giving you autonomy even when I don't yet see the value.

 #### A critical attitude can both create trust or erode trust
 Being generous enough to be in open disagreement earns my trust and greatly influences what actions I take for the better.
 If you make the effort to communicate concerns, I make the effort to hear, understand, and address them when I can.